Implant Dentistry Washington DC

 Treating Facial Trauma

 Many of our patients are victims of some trauma that caused damage to their teeth and other oral structures.
-In many of these cases, implants are the best option for restoring their smiles, or even making them better than before.
+In many of these cases, dental implants are the best option for restoring their smiles, or even making them better than before.
 Implants prevent the loss of jawbone density and volume that is inevitable when teeth are lost.
 They stabilize and stimulate the bone around them, maintaining bone dimension and strength.
 We also utilize other materials, such as pink porcelain, that can replicate the original structure and provide a very natural-looking result.
 We invite you to review our Smile Gallery page to view some of our actual cases.

 Actual Patient Before